m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 overloading and conditional types in TypeScript, which is an area of the language that I think lots of people find unsatisfactory and I've seen recreated countless times.
-The intersection between these two features appears to be a common theme from helping people on the offically unoffical TypeScript community discord server and at work.
+The intersection between these two features appears to be a common theme from helping people on the officially unofficial TypeScript community discord server and at work.
 The motivation is type safety, but the result is confusing compiler errors.

 <!-- more -->